Environmental Factors That Contribute to Male Infertility

 As with smoking, obesity correlates with a high DFI; those men with a higher BMI are more susceptible to damaged DNA.

-Whilst the evidence is inconclusive with regards to reproductive capability, overall health will be improved by the maintenance of a healthy BMI.
+Whilst the evidence is growing with regards to obesity having a negative effect on reproductive capability, it remains irrefutable that overall health will be improved by the maintenance of a healthy BMI.

 Experimental animal models have suggested an adverse link between scrotal temperature and impaired spermatogenesis; however, in reality the data is limited and insufficient to form a definitive conclusion.
 One study did identify a lower average sperm concentration in men who had a higher scrotal temperature, however, the actual value still fell within the WHO’s normal range.
 There is limited evidence that testicular cooling might improve semen quality.